austinauyeung/C9/README.md

   - Grid cursor: D-pad rotates, numpad 1-9 rotates (along with the on-screen grid), zoom and activation remain unchanged
   - Standard cursor: D-pad rotates, numpad 2/4/6/8 rotates, zoom and activation remain unchanged
   - Example: If the device is rotated to the left, D-pad left becomes D-pad down.
-- If `C9 > Auto-Hide in Text Fields` is enabled, the cursors will hide when entering a text field and automatically restore upon leaving the text field (the text field is submitted, loses focus, etc.).
+- If `C9 > Auto-Hide in Text Fields` is enabled, the cursors will hide when entering a text field and automatically restore after pressing enter.
 The standard cursor's last position is saved upon restore.
   - Automatic restoration is cancelled if any cursor is manually activated while inside the text field.

 ## Installation